hatsunexym/YAMAHA-Corp/README.md

 # YAMAHA-Corp
-Please read the readme.txt and I will do modify soon.
+Please read the readme.txt and I will do modification soon.
 Thank you for you understanding.